Coordination of Benefits

 - If the participant or dependent resides in a state where no-fault coverage, or automobile personal injury protection or medical payment coverage is mandatory, that coverage is primary, and the Plan takes secondary status.
 The Plan will reduce benefits for an amount equal to, but not less than, the state's mandatory minimum personal injury protection or medical payment requirement.

-- This provision also applies to any funds recovered from the third party by or on behalf of: (i) a minor dependent: (ii) the estate of any participant or dependent; and (iii) any incapacitated person.
+- This provision also applies to any funds recovered from the third party by or on behalf of: (i) a minor dependent; (ii) the estate of any participant or dependent; and (iii) any incapacitated person.

 - The Plan's lien exists at the time the Plan pays benefits, and if a participant or dependent files a petition for bankruptcy, he or she agrees that the Plan's lien existed prior to the creation of the bankruptcy estate.

-- Failure by a participant or dependent to cooperate with the Plan in the exercise of these rights may also result, at the discretion of the Plan, in a denial or reduction of future benefit payments available to a participant or dependent under the Plan by an amount, up to the aggregate amount paid by the Plan that was subject to the Plan's equitable lien, but for which the Plan was not reimbursed.
+- Failure by a participant or dependent to cooperate with the Plan in the exercise of these rights may also result, at the discretion of the Plan, in a reduction of future benefit payments available to a participant or dependent under the Plan by an amount, up to the aggregate amount paid by the Plan that was subject to the Plan's equitable lien, but for which the Plan was not reimbursed.
 In certain circumstances, the Plan also may be entitled to recover any of the unsatisfied portions of the amount the Plan has paid or the amount of your recovery, whichever is less, directly from the medical providers to whom the Plan has made payments on your behalf.
 In such a circumstance, it may then be your obligation to pay the provider the full billed amount, and the Plan will not have any obligation to pay the provider or reimburse you.

 Recovery of Overpayment